Are you looking for a breed that is Made in the USA?

 And you should be aware…

-The good news is that these guys are pretty smart and love to receive your praise and attention.
-Which makes them great students when it comes time to training your Bluetick puppy.
-So just be sure to start his or her training when they are young, keep your training positive and engaging and you’ll likely be amazed and how quickly he or she will learn.
+Everything else about your Bluetick behavior will stem from how much time you allow them to burn off steam.
+You see, a bored Bluetick can be a destructive Bluetick.
+So just be sure he gets the exercise he needs, and you should be fine because the good news is that these guys are pretty smart and love to receive your praise and attention, which makes them great students when it comes time to train your Bluetick puppy.
+So just be sure to start their training when they are young, keep your training positive and engaging, and you’ll likely be amazed at how quickly they learn.

-Chances are it doesn’t matter how well you train your Bluetick Coonhound puppy if he or she picks up something that is “irresistible,” they are most likely going to want to chase it.
-This is why, you should always keep your BlueTick on a leash any time you won’t want to find yourself chasing after him for several miles or days!
+Chances are, it doesn’t matter how well you train your Bluetick Coonhound puppy.
+If they pick up something “irresistible,” they will likely want to chase it.
+This is why you should always keep your BlueTick on a leash whenever you don’t want to chase after him for several miles or days!

 Potential Health Issues